DrCopyPaste/RecNForget/Help/Features/Customize_SelectedFileControlVisibility.md

 To enable or disable the Selected File Control:
 - open the menu at the top left of the main window
-- click on 'Selected File Control'
+- click on 'Show Selected File Control'